-Professor Rathey is a specialist in the works of Johann Sebastian Bach, 17th and 18th century music, and the relationship between music, religion, and politics during the Enlightenment.
+Professor Rathey is a specialist in the works of Johann Sebastian Bach, 17th and 18th century music, and the relationship among music, religion, and politics during the Enlightenment.
 Rathey studied musicology, Protestant theology, and German in Bethel and Münster.
 He taught at the University of Mainz and the University of Leipzig and was a research fellow at the Bach-Archiv, Leipzig, before joining the Yale faculty in 2003.

-Earlier books by Rathey include a study of the Baroque composer Johann Rudolph Ahle, titled Johann Rudolph Ahle (1625-1673).
-Lebensweg und Schaffen (Eisenach, 1999), focusing on the relationship between compositional practice and the music market in the seventeenth century, and a study of C.P.E.
+Earlier books by Rathey include a study of the Baroque composer Johann Rudolph Ahle, titled Johann Rudolph Ahle (1625-1673), Lebensweg und Schaffen (Eisenach, 1999), focusing on the relationship between compositional practice and the music market in the seventeenth century, and a study of C.P.E.
 Bach’s compositions for the Militia in Hamburg, Kommunikation und Diskurs: Die Bürgerkapitänsmusiken Carl Philipp Emanuel Bachs (Hildesheim, 2009), which explores the pedagogical function of music within the Patriotism discourse in the second half of the eighteenth century.
 In 2008 he published an edition of the music-theoretical writings by Johann Georg Ahle (Hildesheim, 2008).

-Rathey is president of the American Bach Society and past president of the Forum on Music and Christian Scholarship.
+Rathey is past president of the American Bach Society and past president of the Forum on Music and Christian Scholarship.
 He currently serves on the editorial boards of BACH: Journal of the Riemenschneider Bach Institute and the Yale Journal for Music and Religion.